blazium-engine/blazium-docs/README.md

-# Godot Engine documentation
+# Blazium documentation

-This repository contains the source files of [Godot Engine](https://godotengine.org)'s documentation, in reStructuredText markup language (reST).
+This repository contains the source files of [Blazium Engine](https://blazium.app/)'s documentation, in reStructuredText markup language (reST).

-They are meant to be parsed with the [Sphinx](https://www.sphinx-doc.org/) documentation builder to build the HTML documentation on [Godot's website](https://docs.godotengine.org).
+They are meant to be parsed with the [Sphinx](https://www.sphinx-doc.org/) documentation builder to build the HTML documentation on [Blazium's website](https://docs.blazium.app/).

 ## Download for offline use